Keep the form set to NBME 9

 For exams administered on or after July 1, 2025, the current Step 2 CK minimum passing score is 218.
 Results near that line deserve extra caution.

-NBME 9 is often used earlier than newer forms, so compare it with NBME 10-16, UWSA, Free 120, and recent timed question blocks.
-A consistent trend is stronger than one isolated conversion.
+NBME 9 is an older Step 2 CK form, so compare it with NBME 10–16, UWSA, Free 120, and recent timed question blocks instead of using one result as a final prediction.

 After calculating, tag missed questions by medicine, surgery, pediatrics, OB/GYN, psychiatry, ethics, and biostatistics so the estimate becomes an actionable study plan.